buildwithgrove/path-external-auth-server/postgres/grove/README.md

 <br/>

-The [Grove Postgres Driver schema file](https://github.com/buildwithgrove/path-auth-data-server/blob/main/postgres/grove/sqlc/grove_schema.sql) uses a subset of tables from the existing Grove Portal database schema, allowing `PATH` to source its authorization data from the existing Grove Portal DB by way of `PADS`.
+The [Grove Postgres Driver schema file](https://github.com/buildwithgrove/path-auth-data-server/blob/main/postgres/grove/sqlc/grove_schema.sql) uses a subset of tables from the existing Grove Portal database schema, allowing `PATH` to source its authorization data from the existing Grove Portal database.

-It converts the data stored in the `portal_applications` table and its associated tables into the `proto.PortalApp` format expected by `PEAS`.
+It converts the data stored in the `portal_applications` table and its associated tables into the `PortalApp` format expected by `PEAS`.

 It also listens for updates to the Grove Portal DB and streams updates to `PEAS` in real time as changes are made to the connected Postgres database.

 ### Entity Relationship Diagram

-This ERD shows the subset of tables from the full Grove Portal DB schema that are used by the Grove Postgres Driver in PADS.
+This ERD shows the subset of tables from the full Grove Portal DB schema that are used by the Grove Postgres Driver in PEAS.

 ```mermaid
 erDiagram